 \section{Discussion}

 This article extends the latent basis growth model to explore joint nonlinear longitudinal processes in the framework of individual measurement occasions.
 This framework is particularly advantageous when investigating parallel development because it helps avoid inadmissible estimation and allows for different time structures across outcomes.
 Additionally, the proposed model allows scaling the second growth factor as the growth rate during any time interval.
-In this present study, we specify the second growth factor as growth rate during either the first or last time interval and estimate the relative rate of each of the other intervals for each repeated outcome.
+In the present study, we specify the second growth factor as the growth rate during either the first or last time interval and estimate the relative rates for each of the other intervals for each repeated outcome.
 We demonstrate that the proposed parallel LBGM can provide unbiased and accurate point estimates with target coverage probabilities through simulation studies.
-Additionally, we apply the proposed model to analyze the joint development of reading and mathematics ability with the same or different time structures using a subsample with $n=400$ from ECLS-K: $2011$.
+Additionally, we apply the proposed model to analyze the joint development of reading and mathematics abilities, using the same or different time structures.
+Our analysis relies on a subsample of $n=400$ from ECLS-K: 2011.